NY Times Co names 2 directors with digital expertise

 "Joi Ito and Brian McAndrews bring deep digital experience to the board of the Times Company, which will be invaluable as we continue our digital transformation," said Chairman Arthur Sulzberger Jr.

-The appointment of the new directors coincides with a report from The Guardian newspaper in the U.K. earlier Thursday that said the Times Co was in discussions with outgoing BBC director general Mark Thompson about its vacant CEO post. <here >
+The appointment of the new directors coincides with a report from The Guardian newspaper in the U.K. earlier Thursday that said the Times Co was in discussions with outgoing BBC director general Mark Thompson about its vacant CEO post. []

 The company has been without a chief executive since Janet Robinson abruptly left at the end of last year.